CarolaHeinzel/Flat-Likelihood-in-the-Admixture-Model/README.md

 ```
 streamlit run EMALAM.py
 ```
 which is displayed in your browser.
-Another online version is available under xxx.
+Another online version is available under https://flat-likelihood-in-the-admixture-model-p4vvpwxjdtteu3prahatyj.streamlit.app/.

 # Flat-Likelihood-in-the-Admixture-Model